nodejam/nodejam/README.md

 ```

 ### 4. Install npm dependencies
-These are dependencies for the fora server.
+These are npm dependencies for the fora server.
 ```
 cd server
 npm install